 Cristian Bayona is a recent, Honours graduate of AB Lucas Secondary School and a TVDSB Science Leadership Award recipient.
 Currently, Cristian is a 1st year student at Western University studying in the Faculty of Science with a competitive Scholar’s Elective Module.
 Cristian joined Amabile when he was 10 years old and serves as section leader of the 1st tenors in the Amabile Tenor Bass Youth Choir.

 Wade Baillie, Bookkeeper

 Wade has been singing with Amabile since he was 15 years old.
 He has tried his hand at many roles in the organization, from Choir Manager to Board Chair.
-At present, he is the Bookkeeper for the choirs.
-He would like to thank the Choir treasurers for their time and efforts and all the volunteers that keep Amabile moving forward.
-He also spends way too much time sorting and cataloguing the boys and men’s music.
+At present, he is the bookkeeper for the choirs.
+He would like to thank the Choir Treasurers for their time and efforts and all the volunteers that keep Amabile moving forward.
+He also spends way too much time sorting and cataloging the boys and men’s music.

 Born and raised in London, Ontario, Laura first began her time with Amabile as a chorister, singing with the choir for 12 seasons.
 It was her time with Amabile that lead her to complete an Undergraduate Degree in Vocal Performance and a Not-for-Profit Management Diploma to one day serve organizations like Amabile.